Originally born in Tonga, Faletau moved to Wales with his father, Tongan international Kuli Faletau, in 1998 as a 7-year-old boy.

 The British and Irish Lion moved to the West Country from Newport Gwent Dragons, the Welsh region for whom he made his professional debut in 2009.

-Faletau missed three of Wales' autumn Tests this season after suffering a knee injury on his Aviva Premiership debut two months earlier.
+Faletau missed three of Wales' autumn Tests after suffering a knee injury on his Aviva Premiership debut two months earlier.
 He was laid low by a knee problem picked up during Bath's game against Wasps on Christmas Eve, putting a question mark over his early Six Nations prospects.

-Faletau started all three of the Lions test matches against the All Blacks and all 4 of Wales November Tests.
+He started all three of the Lions test matches against the All Blacks and all 4 of Wales November Tests.

 Faletau missed Wales' Six Nations Grand Slam in 2019 through injury and was unable to add to his 76 test (4 with the Lions) before he was ruled out of the Rugby World Cup in Japan after sustaining a clavicle injury.